learn-co-curriculum/phase-3-nested-hash-iteration/README.md

 ```

 Again, let's jump into our `binding.pry` using `learn test`.
 We can verify that
-we've found the record for Freddy Mercury by checking the values of our
+we've found the record for Freddie Mercury by checking the values of our
 variables:

 ```rb